daniyalmaster693/CustomPasswords/README.md

 - Create strong and secure passwords
 - Passwords are generated based on the users criteria
-- Save Passwords
+- Passwords can be saved
+- Offline Usage
 - Modern UI
-- Offline Usage

 # Credits: